Recoskie/AI-Matrix/docs/Matrix Structure.md

 s1 = s1 * 1;
 </pre>

 We do not need to subtract all the numbers to know the first difference, as it is the second number minus the first number.
-We only subtracted the rest of the set as the differences need to be reversed in each loop.
+We only subtracted the rest of the set as the differences need to be reversed in each loop well sumitation.

 <br /><br />